SoftyDuck/FalixNodes-Desktop/README.md

    - Loading Performance
    - ~~Auto-login for email(Probably no chance of this not happening since we use Captcha)~~
    - (?)
 Optimize internet usage
+ - Installer
+   - Warn if user is using Windows 7
+   - Custom UI (Windows)
+   - Command-line install script (Linux)

 Anything with (?) means it may not happen, but is kept in mind.